Canadian Association for Information Science: Conferences

-Starting in 1973, the annual conferences have provided a venue for discussion and information exchange. for the first decade, the meetings were generally held in hotels, but since 1985, all of the conferences have been held at universities, reflecting the changing nature of the membership.
+Starting in 1973, the annual conferences have provided a venue for discussion and information exchange.
+For the first decade, the meetings were generally held in hotels, but since 1985, they have been held at universities, reflecting the changing nature of membership.
 The early conferences, directed at IT professionals, included vendor displays and private sector sponsorship.

-Simultaneous translation was provided, but federal or provincial funding assistance dried up forcing the association to drop the service in 1985.
+Simultaneous translation was provided, but federal or provincial funding assistance dried up, forcing the association to drop the service in 1985.
 Currently, papers continue to be given either in English or French; it is assumed that audience members can understand both languages.

-In the 1970s and early 1980s speakers were often practitioners from industry and government.
+In the 1970s and early 1980s, speakers were often practitioners from industry and government.
 Papers were not usually submitted in advance; proceedings were published and distributed after the conference.
 Through the 1980s, as the membership became more academic, the conference also evolved.
 Conference papers became more research focussed rather than practitioner oriented.
-Abstracts of papers began to be evaluated by a conference committee, and accepted papers were submitted in advance so that published proceedings could be distributed at the conference.
+Abstracts of papers began to be evaluated by a conference committee, and accepted papers were submitted in advance, so that published proceedings could be distributed at the conference.
 Some experiments in issuing proceedings in microfiche or audio tape proved unpopular, and proceedings were generally published on paper until 2003.
-Beginning in 2004,the proceedings are published in advance on the CAIS-ACSI website.
+Since 2004, the proceedings have been published in advance on the CAIS-ACSI website.
 Retroactive digitization of earlier conferences is ongoing.

 In 1997, the association began to hold most conferences in conjunction with the Canadian Federation for the Humanities and Social Sciences' annual Congress of the Social Sciences and Humanities.

 Publications

-CAIS-ACSI has been publishing since its inception and even before the Letters Patent were issued the first two issues of a projected quarterly journal entitled Information Science in Canada appeared in Winter and Spring of 1970.
-For lack of sufficient subscribers, the journal ceased after production of the second issue.
-From 1971 to 1983, CAIS published 25 numbers of a Newsletter. intended for ephemeral or time related information, covering recent developments.
-In 1976, the association began publishing Canadian Journal of Information Science/ La Revue canadienne des sciences de l'information, as an annual publication directed at IT and library practitioners.
+CAIS-ACSI has been publishing since its inception, and even before the letters patent were issued, the first two issues of a projected quarterly journal entitled Information Science in Canada appeared in the winter and spring of 1970.
+For lack of sufficient subscribers, the journal ceased after production of its second issue.

+From 1971 to 1983, CAIS published 25 numbers of a newsletter intended for ephemeral or time related information, covering recent developments.

+In 1976, the association began publishing the Canadian Journal of Information Science / La Revue canadienne des sciences de l'information, as an annual publication directed at IT and library practitioners.
 The journal became a peer reviewed quarterly beginning with volume 12 in 1986.
-In 1993, with volume 18, the title was changed to Canadian Journal of Information and Library Science/ La Revue canadienne des sciences de l'information et de bibliothéconomie (CJILS) The change of name occurred when the Canadian Library Association ceased publishing Canadian Library Journal.
-In 1987, with volume 12, the association began publishing CJILSl with the University of Toronto Press (UTP).
+In 1993, with volume 18, the title was changed to Canadian Journal of Information and Library Science / La Revue canadienne des sciences de l'information et de bibliothéconomie (CJILS).
+The change of name occurred when the Canadian Library Association ceased publishing the Canadian Library Journal.
+In 1987, with volume 12, the association began publishing CJILS with the University of Toronto Press (UTP).